-Note: If the upright support is mounted properly, the stair arms rest on the rear crossbar.
+Note: If the upright support is mounted properly, the footpads on the stair arms rest on the rear crossbar.

 - 2. Feed Reed Switch Cable through Upright Support.
 (Diagram 5) Remove the bolts from the base column support (short column) and set them aside.
 The gasket should hang on the reed switch cable.
 Take the following steps to install the reed switch cable: - a.
-Cut the wire tie from around the reed switch cable and gently pull the cable out of the roller guard.
-Place the short column near the upright support so that the gasket and roller guard face the red rope. - b.
-Ask an assistant to hold the base column support.
-This lets you have both hands free to manipulate the rope and cable. - c.
-Securely tape the reed switch cable connector to the end of the red rope and feed the cable through the upright support (long column) as you carefully pull the rope out from the top.
-Tape the reed switch cable to the top of the upright support and set the rope aside for use in step 12.
+Cut the wire tie from around the reed switch cable and, if necessary, gently pull the cable out of the roller guard.
+Place the short column near the upright support so that the gasket and roller guard face the rope. - Ask an assistant to hold the base column support.
+This lets you have both hands free to manipulate the rope (718e only)/plastic wire tie (723e only) and cable. - c.
+Securely tape the reed switch cable connector to the end of the rope (718e only)/plastic wire tie (723e only) and feed the cable through the upright support (long column) as you carefully pull the rope (718e only)/plastic wire tie (723e only) out from the top.
+Tape the reed switch cable to the top of the upright support and set the rope (718e only)/plastic wire tie (723e only) aside.
+(On the 718e you will use the red rope in step 12.)

-Note: You may need to tip the climber onto its side if the cable disengages from the rope.
+Note: You may need to tip the climber onto its side if the cable disengages from the rope/plastic wire tie.
 A hex key is helpful in locating the cable inside the column and in pulling it through the hole at the top.

-CAUTION: Make sure you do not crimp the reed switch cable when you tighten the base column support onto the upright support because you could void the manufacturer's limited warranty.
-8. Secure Upper Frame Pieces Together.
+- CAUTION: Make sure you do not crimp the reed switch cable when you tighten the base column support onto the upright support because you could void the manufacturer's limited warranty. - 3.
+Secure Upper Frame Pieces Together.
 (Diagram 6) Gently pull the reed switch cable from the top of the upright support as you align the bolt holes in the upright support with the base column support and gasket.
 Insert the two mid-frame bolts that you set aside in step 2.
 Thread the bolts through the upright support and into the short column.
 Fully tighten the bolts using the hex key (G) provided, but be careful not to pinch the cable.